younicam/younicam-AI/README.md

 export SPARK_HOME="/your/home/directory/spark/python"
 export PATH="$SPARK_HOME/bin:$PATH"
 ```
-Now you are able to launch PySpark from each directory with the following command:
+Now you are able to launch PySpark from any directory with the following command:

 ```bash
 pyspark